Goodbye Charlie Bright: Plot

-The following day Charlie approaches Francis in the street and the pair head off to a boxing gym where Francis announces his intention to propose to Julie.
+The following day Charlie approaches Francis in the street and the pair head off to a boxing gym where Francis announces his intention to propose to Julie, declaring that he is 'loved up'.
 Charlie tells Francis about Julie's affair with Eddie.
 Francis, in a tearful rage, walks out of the room and goes on the hunt for Eddie, baseball bat in hand.
 When Francis eventually finds Eddie he smashes the window of his BMW, provoking Eddie to run him down.
 Charlie then arrives as Francis lies unconscious in the road.
 As Charlie waits in hospital he is visibly moved by an upset woman, presumably Francis's mother, and decides to take revenge on Eddie with the stolen pistol.
 After finding Eddie he loses his nerve, prompting Eddie to tell him to 'Fuck off out my house before you and I fall out'.
 After leaving, Charlie eventually shows the gun to Justin, who becomes very attached to it and suggests that they should kill Eddie.

 Justin is later insulted by a child in the park and threatens him with the gun, going as far as pushing the barrel into the frightened boy's mouth.
 Horrified, Charlie snatches the gun from Justin and tells him he no longer wishes to be associated with him.
 A distressed Justin tries to make amends but Charlie refuses, instead giving him the gun as a farewell gift.
 Instantly Justin runs off, pursued by Charlie who has realised that Justin intends to use the weapon.
 Charlie catches up to Justin but only watches as Justin shoots Eddie in the leg (he survives the shot and is heard shouting afterwards) and the pair make their way to the top of a high rise building.
 The police arrive and Justin tells Charlie to leave or risk being arrested.
 Charlie seemingly forgives Justin and the two hug.

 The final scene shows the pair going down different paths: Justin turning himself in to the police with a smile on his face and with a crowd cheering for him, and Charlie as he packs his bags and leaves.
 A child (who makes several appearances throughout the film) asks Charlie where he's going as he leaves; he simply replies "Somewhere".
+We never know what happens to Charlie.